darktable-org/dtorg/content/blog/2016-03-10-a-new-module-for-automatic-perspective-correction/2016-03-10-a-new-module-for-automatic-perspective-correction.md

 The example image above illustrates that you may lose a quite significant part of your image border when doing perspective corrections.
 You should take this into account when taking the shot and leave sufficient room around your main subject.

-Of course the automatic cropping feature does not have any knowledge of the contents of your image – we recommend to use it in simple cases.
+Of course the automatic cropping feature does not have any knowledge of the contents of your image&nbsp;– we recommend to use it in simple cases.
 Frequently you will want to have full artistic control on what parts of the image to crop; this power is only offered by the crop & rotate module [1].
 We suggest to use either the automatic or the manual cropping option; combining both may lead to surprising results as soon as you change any parameters.

 The “lens model” option controls some details of the underlying warping algorithm, namely the level of image compression perpendicular to the lens shift direction.